braidn/Knowledge-Repo/Elixir.md

 * `&` operator converts the expression into a function where `&1` and `&2` are params
   * This ends up being a great solution to pass functions to other functions
   * Ex: `Enum.map [1,2,3], &(&1 + 1)` as a simple list incremented
-* Functions are identified by there name and their arity.
+* Functions are identified by there name and their rarity.
+* A private function is defined using the `defp` keyword

 ### Function Body/Block